Introduction

 function _dl_rtld_di_serinfo

 .
-It does some linking process on the fly by loading any
+It does some linking process on the fly by loading any libraries as

-program executable entry point address which was passed in.
+point address which was passed in.

 Kernel Library